brian-team/brian2/docs_sphinx/developer/units.rst

   questionable, though)
 * Unit arrays can only be raised to a scalar power, not to an array of exponents as this would lead to differing dimensions across entries.
-For simplicity, this is enforced even for dimensionless quantities (could be changed, though).
+For simplicity, this is enforced even for dimensionless quantities.
 * Bitwise functions never works on quantities (numpy will by itself throw a ``TypeError`` because they are floats not integers).
 * All comparisons only work for matching dimensions (with the exception of